nathanielgreen/CV/README.md

 **Company Website**: http://and.digital

+- Worked on the Website Refresh Project, a complete overhaul of the public facing AND Digital Website to match to the new brand designs.
+    - Adhering to strict accessibility and styleguide rules.
+    - Building the CMS capabilities for the marketing team using Wordpress.
-- Worked on AND Digital's internal projects using front-end technolgoies such as React, Redux, Enzyme, Nightwatch.
+- Worked on AND Digital's internal projects/applications using front-end technolgoies such as React, Redux, Enzyme, Nightwatch.
 - Worked on client-side projects (TalkTalk) with technologies such as Angular and Protractor.
 - Got involved in the company's DevOps and learnt new skills (Docker, Jenkins,